Down Low (Nobody Has to Know)

-"Down Low (Nobody Has to Know)" is an R&B song about infidelity by American singer and songwriter R. Kelly featuring The Isley Brothers, released in 1995 from Kelly's second and self-titled album (1995).
-The song peaked at number four on the Billboard Hot 100 and number one on the Billboard R&B Singles Chart for seven weeks, making it Kelly's fifth single to do so on the latter.
-It also gave the Isley Brothers their first Top 40 pop record since 1980's "Don't Say Goodnight (It's Time For Love)", and was Kelly's third top 5 pop record.
+"Down Low (Nobody Has to Know)" is an R&B song about infidelity by American singer and songwriter R. Kelly, released in 1995, by Jive Records, from Kelly's second and self-titled album (1995).
+The song peaked at number four on the US Billboard Hot 100 and number one on the Billboard R&B Singles Chart for seven weeks, making it Kelly's fifth single to do so on the latter.
+It features the guest vocals of American R&B singer Ronald Isley of the Isley Brothers.
 The lyrics are from the perspective of a woman's affair partner, who tells her to keep their relationship a closely guarded secret.

 Critical reception

-Larry Flick from Billboard felt the song "has a seductive slow groove that gives him another showcase for his increasingly mature crooning skills and flexible vocal range."
+Larry Flick from Billboard magazine felt the song "has a seductive slow groove that gives him another showcase for his increasingly mature crooning skills and flexible vocal range."
 He added "Ronald and Ernie Isley make a fine guest appearance that adds to the track's plush, old-school soul tone.
 Beyond Kelly's steamy performance, there is a tightly constructed melody that is fattened by a hypnotic refrain.
 Instant saturation at pop and R&B radio is assured."

 Music video

-The accompanying music video for "Down Low (Nobody Has to Know)" was directed by Hype Williams and R. Kelly.
+The music video for "Down Low (Nobody Has to Know)" was directed by Hype Williams and R. Kelly.
 Mr. Biggs (Ronald Isley) is a mob boss who sends for his employee Kelly (R. Kelly), telling him he is going on a business trip and wants Kelly to take care of his wife Lila (Garcelle Beauvais), but warns him never to touch her.
 The two are then seen having an affair.
 When the two are together in Kelly's bed, Mr. Biggs enters the apartment with his bodyguards who beat up Kelly and drive him out to the desert, where he is abandoned.
 The next scene shows Kelly using a wheelchair in the hospital, where he finds Lila on life support.
 He tearfully declares his love for her and she dies from her wounds.

 Legacy

-Ronald Isley would continue to use "Mr. Biggs" as his moniker, e.g. in 1998 on Kelly Price's song "Friend of Mine", and in 2001 on his group's song "Contagious", which serves as a sequel to this song.
+Ron Isley would continue to use "Mr. Biggs" as his moniker, e.g. in 1998 on Kelly Price's song "Friend of Mine", and in 2001 on his group's song "Contagious", which serves as a sequel to this song.

 R&B singer The Weeknd called the song the reason he's in the business of making music and covered it in 2017.
 Chris Brown and Trey Songz both sampled this song on "Songs on 12 Play" from Brown's sixth album X.